Crete and Greece

 Easter.
 The Cretan and Greek religious festival par excellence.
 Here, secularism is not a value of the Republic, even if with the help of progress..., religious holidays are becoming more and more secular.
 Some years ago, almost everyone went to midnight mass on Saturday night, and the faithful lit their large candles with the "Holy Light" which they then took home.
 The feast, can then begin, after the 40 days of fasting.
 On Easter day, the tradition is to make a lamb on a spit, the occasion of an exceptional meal, well-watered and with music, to celebrate the resurrection of Christ and the arrival of spring.
 The Cretan cities and countryside, in the middle of spring, vibrate to the sounds of traditional music, intoxicated by the smell of the mechoui and the vapors of local wines.

-The dormition of the Virgin Mary..This is another important Orthodox holiday that marks the beginning of the end of the summer vacation.
-After August 15 the Athenians, having spent their vacations in the places of their origins, return to their city occupations.
+The dormition of the Virgin Mary.This is celebrated on 15 August, another major Orthodox festival that also marks the end of the summer holidays.
+After 15 August, the "Athenians", having spent their holidays in the places of their origins, return to their city occupations.

 The holiday of the Patron saint of each town and village (the feast of the parish saint, or votive feast, in the south of France), apart from the inevitable mass, a traditional meal is organized the day before, on the village square, which, in reality, covers the terrace of a café or a restaurant and the road that crosses it..., bringing together all the villagers around a Cretan music orchestra and ending with songs and dances.